allison-lowe/allison-lowe/README.md

 ### ...
 It's Allison
 I’m a MS Computer Science student at Arizona State University.
 I have 3 years of experience building and deploying software applications, ranging from **full-stack web apps** to **machine learning** and **natural language processing** models.
-One thing about me, I'm never bored.

 <!-- The beauty of God is revealed in all things. -->